-The course will start in March 2021.
-Videos will be released on a weekly basis throughout the month with side events and activities to continue to exchange with the learning community.
+A first learning cycle started on Wednesday 10 March 2021 and is running for 3 weeks.
+Videos are released on a weekly basis throughout the month with side events to continue to exchange with the learning community.

-We recommend that you follow the videos in order and dedicate about 2 hours per week in March.
+We recommend that you follow the videos in order and dedicate up to 2 hours per week in March.
 But you can also follow the course at your own pace.
 All videos will be available in the Toolbox for you to go back to.